 Florida Paraphernalia Laws

-Drug possession is a serious offense in the state of Florida, as is the possession of drug paraphernalia.
+In Florida, possession of drug paraphernalia is considered a first-degree misdemeanor.
 Under Florida law, "paraphernalia" is defined as any equipment, product, item, or material intended for the processing, production, or use of a controlled substance.

 - Up to 12 months in jail